An Introvert’s Guide to INSEAD

 1. Strategise campus exchanges

 I’m not going to sugarcoat it—being thrown into b-school with hundreds of new faces… in the middle of a large French forest… with nowhere to escape :)… was pretty overwhelming.
 A big draw to spending my P3 on the Abu Dhabi campus was that it guaranteed a smaller cohort of 47 students.
-I got to know each classmate on a level past small talk and absolutely loved my time in the Middle East—all of us lived in the same hotel, traveled together, and still organise meet-ups with our “Abu Dhabi Time” crew.
+I got to know each classmate on a level past small talk and absolutely loved my time in the Middle East—all of us lived in the same hotel, travelled together, and still organise meet-ups with our “Abu Dhabi Time” crew.
 (You can read my friend Anais’ post about that particular experience here.)

 If you don’t have the option to go to Abu Dhabi, keep in mind peak campus times for the J and D classes.
 For J’s, Singapore is most crowded in P3 (whereas the opposite is true for D’s).